Paarl Hebrew Congregation

 In 1993, the community celebrated its centenary in grand style with a wonderful function in the Town Hall.
 The record of the Paarl Jewish community is a proud one.

-Its members, all products of Paarl schools, have provided Paarl and South Africa with academics of the first rank, doctors, lawyers, architects, surveyors, businessmen and other professional men and women, who have brought honour to our community and our town.
+Its members, all products of Paarl schools, have provided Paarl and South Africa with academics of the first rank, doctors, lawyers, architects, surveyors, businessmen and other professional men and women, who have brought honor to our community and our town.